 Experiments come in many shapes and sizes.
 Your risky assumptions will guide you to the right experiments to run.

-Your idea is full off assumptions.
+Your idea is packed with assumptions.
 Assumptions about your customer.
 About your customer’s problems and priorities.
 And about the effectiveness and feasibility of your solution.

 Your Blueprint enables you to quickly identify your assumptions for all 4 elements (who, why, what and how).

 You validate your assumptions through experiments.
-The type of assumption determines the experiment.
+Your assumptions determine what experiments to run.
 Problem assumptions require customer development or a landing page.
 While solution assumptions can be validated with an MVP or a Concierge approach.

 Experiments follow the Build - Measure - Learn feedback loop.